Why The “Quiet Dinner” Tactic No Longer Works

 These days, programs are having the most success when they find ways for various channels to work together.
 You’re more likely to get a prospect to respond—typically to the channel that most resonates with them—if you coordinate your communication effectively around a common message or goal.
 Even if it happens more than once a year or (gasp!) during dinnertime.

 Want to learn more?
-CLICK HERE for AGN’s Webinar on Integrated Multi-Channel Marketing.
+CLICK HERE for AGN’s Webinar on Integrating Online and Offline Appeals.